Park effects: Calculations

+where $H$ is the number of home runs per game, $R$ is the number of road runs per game, and $T$ is the number of teams in the league.

 The intermediate park factor (iPF) makes PF applicable to composite stats rather than just home stats. iPF is calculated as follows:

 The final PF (fPF) uses weights to regress the data based on which year it came from.
 Although weights can be calculated in various ways, the general consensus is any differences are marginal. fPF is calculated as follows: